Share your story!

-Within all of these themes, we are looking for perspectives and opinions, success stories, ways to integrate the themes into the existing curriculum, best resources for teaching, and specific activities that you have found to be effective.
+We look for perspectives and opinions, success stories, ways to integrate the themes into existing curriculum requirements, resources for teaching, and specific activities or lesson plans that you have found to be effective.
 We also encourage you to include considerations of equity and diversity when appropriate.

 As a small non-profit publication, we are unable to offer payment to writers and reviewers.

 As a general rule, the length of the article should be determined by its content.
-We often hear that teachers simply do not have time to read very long articles, and with that in mind a good target length is approximately 1500-2000 words.
-Maximum length should be around 3000 words.
-But these “rules” are really just suggestions.
-They are not written in stone.
 Check previously published articles on the CLEARING website for examples of article length.
 The length of your article is less important than telling a good story or providing useful information.
-Write an article that YOU would want to read.
+Write an article that you would want to read.

-Send your article via e-mail to firstname.lastname@example.org.
-Articles in MSWord format are preferred.
+Send your article via e-mail to editor[at]clearingmagazine.org.
+Articles in Microsoft Word format are preferred.

 Acceptance of Articles